faizancodes/faizancodes/README.md

 ### Hi there 👋
-- I am the Co-Founder of [Headstarter](https://www.theheadstarter.com/), building a live 1 on 1 AI Professor that learns how you learn, teaches you curriculum based on your skill level, and creates social pressure for accountability and completion.
-Tackling [Bloom's Two Sigma problem](https://web.mit.edu/5.95/readings/bloom-two-sigma.pdf) by providing 1 to 1 and mastery learning at scale.
+- I am the Co-Founder of [Headstarter](https://www.theheadstarter.com/), building the #1 community for Software Engineers

+- Built an [AI interviewer](https://app.headstarter.co/) to conduct end-to-end Software Engineering interviews and now building an [AI peer programmer](https://code.headstarter.co/) to provide 1 on 1 and mastery learning of full-stack & AI development at scale

 - Previously: ML @ Amazon & Data Analytics @ Bloomberg LP